dougeby/IntuneDocs/intune/certificates-digicert-configure.md

 2. Create a user with administrative privileges and use it to complete the following steps.

 3. Check for the latest Windows updates and install them if available.
-After installing Windows updates, restart the computer.
+After you install Windows updates, restart the computer.

 4. Install .NET Framework 3.5:

    a.
 Open **Control Panel** > **Programs and Features** > **Turn Windows features on or off**.

    b.
 Select **.NET Framework 3.5** and install it.

 ## Install Intune Certificate Connector for use with DigiCert